 Saturday was all about exploring neighborhoods and open houses, yes… Open houses.
 After a super delicious breakfast at Miles Table on South Street (did I mention that Philly is known for having really good food?), we wandered down into Bella Vista, home of the Italian Market.
 Using Zillow’s handy open house planner, I had several on our list, it was a matter of timing and location.
 I chose houses I knew may not be what we wanted because I wanted to get a general feel for the different housing types in Philly.
 A few years back when we were hunting for our co-op in NYC, we went to more than 50 open houses over the course of a year, learning what we liked and didn’t like in the process.
 We were looking for a pre-war apartment, and discovered that for us, pre-war meant pre-WWI (1918), as value engineering began to strip the character by the 1920s.

 The time spent between the open houses was all about walking all over Bella Vista, through the Italian Market, and parts of Queen Village.
-We had a tasty lunch at Morning Glory Cafe, and then later headed back to the trinity for a much needed nap.
+We had a tasty lunch at Morning Glory Diner, and then in the late afternoon, headed back to the trinity for a much needed nap.
 The evening had us exploring downtown along Walnut street, more of the Gayborhood and the super adorable tiny streets lined with more trinities.
 Dinner was at a tiny Greek place called Effie’s on Pine Street.
 As we sat at dinner, we both looked at each other and simultaneously came to the conclusion… Yes, we could live here, we should live here, and with that, the decision was made.

 On Sunday we squeezed in three more open houses, and a lot more walking around.
 The three open houses were much like the day before, only they were located a bit more to the west, and honestly, none of them were very impressive, although one house in Rodney Street had a rooftop deck with a lovely view of the skyline.
 We also managed to walk around City Hall and get a better feel for the lay of the land.
 By late afternoon, we were back at the bus depot getting ready to head back to NYC.